Skip to content

 • Wash or brush off any sweat marks.
 Check for saddle rubs, girth galls and bit rubs.

-• Pick out feet and if wearing shoes, check they are still secure.
+• Pick out feet and if wearing shoes, check they’re still secure.

-Keep walking your horse if they are still breathing heavily, and never put a hot, blowing horse back in their stable unattended, as they are at high risk of overheating, developing muscle cramps, or colic.
+• Keep walking your horse if they’re still breathing heavily, and never put a hot, blowing horse back in their stable unattended, as they’re at high risk of overheating, developing muscle cramps or colic.

 Seek guidance from a BHS Accredited Professional Coach (APC) at any stage if you are uncertain or would like advice.